cp-algorithms/cp-algorithms/src/linear_algebra/linear-system-gauss.md

 So, some of the variables in the process can be found to be independent.
 When the number of variables, $m$ is greater than the number of equations, $n$, then at least $m - n$ independent variables will be found.

 In general, if you find at least one independent variable, it can take any arbitrary value, while the other (dependent) variables are expressed through it.
 This means that when we work in the field of real numbers, the system potentially has infinitely many solutions.
 But you should remember that when there are independent variables, SLAE can have no solution at all.
 This happens when the remaining untreated equations have at least one non-zero constant term.
-You can check this by assigning zeros to all independent variables, calculate other variables, and then plug in to the original SLAE to check if they satisfy.
+You can check this by assigning zeros to all independent variables, calculate other variables, and then plug in to the original SLAE to check if they satisfy it.

 ## Implementation